erSubhashThapa/100daysofcode/r2-log.md

   When it came to actualy using the DevTools it was really confusing.
 As soon as I got a bug my sources disappeared.
 So this is still confusing me.

-  ## Practicing EventsEmitter
+  ## Practicing EventEmitter

-  I used EventsEmitter successfully on my node module after a while of running into an error.
+  I used EventEmitter successfully on my node module after a while of running into an error.
 The reason?
 I forgot to return the emitter instance in my function!

-  Using the EventsEmmiter helped me understand what might be going on in the background when you use regular events.
+  Using the EventEmmiter helped me understand what might be going on in the background when you use regular events.

 ## Day 37, R2
 ### 5/17/19